Paro

 Paro has some of the most important shrines in the Himalayan Region; we offer to you these treasures through personalized service.

-- Paro Taktsang (Tiger’s Nest)– It is located at an elevation of 900 m above the valley floor, situated on a sudden rise of a sheep cliff.
-It is considered as the most renowned area of Bhutan.
-Guru Rinpoche is said to have flown here riding on the back of a tigress “in the 8th century.”
-Our guides provide you with a slow, relaxed and aware trek through a pine forest draped with prayer flags.
+Located 900m above the valley floor on a sudden rise of a sheep cliff, it is considered the most renowned area of Bhutan.
+Guru Rinpoche is said to have flown here on a tigress in the 8th century.
+Enjoy a slow, relaxed, and aware trek through a pine forest draped with prayer flags.

-- Rinpung Dzong (Fortress on a Heap of Jewels): Built in 1644 by Zhabdrung Ngawang Namgyal, this massive fortress is a masterpiece of Bhutanese architecture.
+Fortress on a Heap of Jewels – Built in 1644 by Zhabdrung Ngawang Namgyal, this massive fortress is a masterpiece of Bhutanese architecture.
 It serves as both a monastery and the administrative center of the valley.

-- Kyichu Lhakhang: This is one of the two original temples of Bhutan and was built by the Tibetan King Songtsen Gampo in the 7th century.
-In addition to its association with Bhutan’s history, this temple also has some of the world’s most compelling magical orange trees that produce fruit all year long as well as the feeling of being at peace with the world.
+One of the two original temples of Bhutan, built by Tibetan King Songtsen Gampo in the 7th century.
+It features some of the world’s most compelling magical orange trees that produce fruit all year long, radiating a feeling of true peace.

-- National Museum of Bhutan (Ta Dzong): The National Museum of Bhutan is located in a circular 17th century watchtower.
-The Museum displays more than 1,500 years of cultural heritage, including thangkas, masks from festivals, and even a horse egg.
+Located in a circular 17th-century watchtower.
+The Museum displays more than 1,500 years of cultural heritage, including exquisite thangkas, authentic masks from festivals, and uniquely, a horse egg.